-Almost every wall in the UK will need to be repointed at some point.
-The mortar between the bricks doesn’t just hold them in place, it also acts as a water barrier and also holds the bricks in place so they don’t move.
+Almost every brick wall in the UK will need to be repointed at some point.
+The mortar between the bricks doesn’t just hold them in place, it also acts as a barrier to wind, rain and frost.

-From a structural point of view, the mortar is just as important as the bricks themselves.
+From a structural point of view, the mortar is just as vital as the bricks themselves.

 The importance of the mortar joint should not be underestimated.
 Poor quality workmanship can ruin the appearance of the brickwork and can lead to the early failure of the mortar.

 While small patches at low levels can be repaired by DIYers with some basic training, higher-level work and projects on older buildings should be completed by a professional.